danriti/moleskine/serviceworker-intro/README.md

 network can be unreliable.

-Since I'm a big fan of graceful degradation, let's take a look at how we can leverage the Service Worker to handle the following use cases for a simple web application:
+Since I'm a big fan of graceful degradation, let's take a look at how we can leverage the service worker to handle the following use cases for a simple web application:

 - If the network is available, I want to cache my resources.